getify/You-Dont-Know-JS/scope & closures/ch1.md

 Both LHS and RHS reference look-ups start at the currently executing *Scope*, and if need be (that is, they don't find what they're looking for there), they work their way up the nested *Scope*, one scope (floor) at a time, looking for the identifier, until they get to the global (top floor) and stop, and either find it, or don't.

 Unfulfilled RHS references result in `ReferenceError`s being thrown.
-Unfulfilled LHS references result in an automatic, implicitly-created global of that name (if not in "Strict Mode" [^note-strictmode]), or a `ReferenceError` (if in "Strict Mode" [^note-strictmode]).
+Unfulfilled LHS references result in an automatic, implicitly-created global of that name (if not in Strict Mode [^note-strictmode]), or a `ReferenceError` (if in Strict Mode [^note-strictmode]).

 ### Quiz Answers